JupiterOne-Archives/docs/knowledgeBase/Compliance_and-Reporting/policy-builder-cli.md

 - `./partials`
 - `./docs`

-_For details of these files and their usage, see [JupiterOne Policies Structure][1]._
+For details of these files and their usage, see [JupiterOne Policies Structure](./policies-structure.md).

 ## Editing and Rebuilding

 To edit the policies and procedures, use the template files in `./templates` and re-run the `psp build` command.
 Do _not_ edit the `./docs` and `./partials` files directly as they will be overwritten on the next build.

 ```bash
 psp build -t ./templates -c path/to/your/config.json